Note

 After a new package version is released, support for the previous two versions is reduced to technical support only.
 Versions older than that which are listed in this section are provided for technical upgrade support only.

+Microsoft Defender for Endpoint is kernel-version agnostic for all other supported distributions and versions.
 The minimal requirement for the kernel version is 3.10.0-327

 or later.